The Price of 10 Private Airplanes, Including the Boeing Business Jet

 The Pilatus PC-12

 The Pilatus PC-12, a fairly new-to-market single-engine turboprop, has quickly claimed its place in multiple markets as a safe, reliable aircraft.
-But it'll cost you: A 1996 Pilatus PC-12 costs about $2 million, while a new one will run about $4.5 million.
+But it'll cost you: A used PC-12 from the late '90s or early aughts will run about $2 million, while the price of a new, typically equipped one is $5 million.

 The Embraer Legacy 650